potatoqualitee/psmodulecache/README.md

 The key name of a cache is constructed as follows:

-* The name of the runner OS: $env:RUNNER_OS,
+* The name and the version of the runner OS: $env:RUNNER_OS,
 * the version number of the PSModuleCache action,
 * the cache type: Immutable or Updatable,
 * the names of the specified shells,
 * followed by module names, and version number if requested.
+The module name can be preceded by a repository name:
+    _'MyRepository\MyMmodule:6.4.2'_.
   If given, the content of the 'module-to-cache' parameter is parsed first.

+  _Note_: The addition of the version number is done for the following syntaxes: _'Module::' , 'Module:5.3.0-rc1', 'Module:5.3.0'_.
-  _Note_: Only the 'Pester' syntax does not add a version number, on the other hand the addition of the version number is done for the following syntaxes: 'Pester::' , 'Pester:5.3.0-rc1', ' Pester:5.3.0'
+  Only the _'Module'_ syntax does not add a version number, we know that it is the latest version existing at the time of creation of the cache.

 Each part is separated by a hyphen character '-'. _Note_ : The presence of the hyphen character in a module name does not create any problems in this context.